mayankramola88061-wq/linux-lab-mayank/report.md

 **Conclusion:**
 Gained basic understanding of the Ubuntu environment and its command-line interface# Linux Lab Report# Linux Lab Report
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
- Experiment 2: Basic Linux Commands
+ EXPERIMENT 2: BASIC LINUX COMMANDS

 Aim:
 To study and execute basic Linux commands for file and directory management.